 - hiring a 16-year-old boy to perform gay porn for pictures and video.

-- an internet business advertising that it has child pornography films for sale.
+- an internet business advertising that it has child pornography films and images of child pornography for sale.

 A defendant can raise a legal defense to fight child pornography allegations.
 A few common defenses are that the accused: